lukehuang/finnmath/README.md

 * the JUnit team for JUnit
 * Linus Torvalds for Git
 * Gradle Inc. for Gradle
+* the University of Maryland for FindBugs
+* the developers of JaCoCo and EclEmma
 * GitHub Inc. for GitHub
 * Travis CI GmbH for Travis CI
 * Stack Exchange Inc. for Stack Overflow